google/starlark-go/doc/spec.md

 "banana"[4::-2]         # "nnb" (select alternate elements in reverse, starting at index 4)
 ```

-Unlike Python, Skylark does not allow a slice expression on the left
+Unlike Python, Starlark does not allow a slice expression on the left
 side of an assignment.

 Slicing a tuple or string may be more efficient than slicing a list